tristanpendergrass/som/README.md

 - [x] Check it works in firefox
 - [x] Make selected/unselected be a checkbox on left
 - [x] Fix layout of rows
-- [ ] Tooltips for feature and variant
+- [x] Tooltips for feature and variant
+- [ ] Add underline for text box for custom variant input
 - [ ] Make red/green background color of feature name be dependent on variant and only show when selected
+- [ ] Make add feature look like an override but with (+) button instead of edit and no other stuff
 - [ ] Add a way to easily enter override_token (easily get override token?)
 - [ ] Visual polish